-F1 paddock favourite admits immense DOUBTS over Verstappen Red Bull future
+F1 paddock favourite admits immense doubts over Verstappen Red Bull future

 Horner was cleared of any wrongdoing following an internal investigation by the team’s parent company Red Bull GmbH and his accuser has since appealed the decision, with the matter due to be revisited soon.

-The saga is showing no signs of slowing down, with several key personnel being linked with moves away from the team, including Verstappen, chief advisor Helmut Marko and legendary engineer Adrian Newey, who is set to depart the Milton Keynes-based squad due to being unsettled by the situation, according to BBC Sport.
+The saga is showing no signs of slowing down, with several key personnel being linked with moves away from the team, including Verstappen, chief advisor Helmut Marko and legendary engineer Adrian Newey, who is set to depart the Milton Keynes-based squad due to being unsettled by the situation.

-Despite being contracted until 2028, Verstappen’s future at Red Bull is firmly in doubt, with a clause in his deal revealing he could leave the team if Marko leaves, and with Mercedes currently eyeing him as they look to replace Lewis Hamilton.
+Despite being contracted until 2028, Verstappen’s future at Red Bull is also in doubt, with a clause in his deal revealing he could leave the team if Marko is sacked and Mercedes currently eyeing him as they look to replace Lewis Hamilton.

+READ MORE: Newey's wife drops HUGE F1 move hint after 'scoping out' next house

-Speaking on the F1 Nation podcast, pundit Fabrega said that while he does not think the three-time champion should be leaving the team in 2025, he would ‘not put money’ on him staying a year later.
+And speaking on the F1 Nation podcast, paddock favourite Fabrega said that while he does not think the three-time champion should be leaving the team in 2025, he would ‘not put money’ on him staying a year later.

 "I don't know, but I wouldn't leave a car that is winning,” he said.
 “If I was Max Verstappen I wouldn't leave a seat of a car that I guess in 2025 is going to be the winning car as well.